zhinit/KickWithReverb/docs/frontend.md

 ## Authentication Flow

-The app uses JWT-based authentication with a three-state user status model:
+The app uses JWT-based authentication with a two-state user status model:

-- **`"unknown"`** - Initial state.
-User sees the welcome screen with login, sign up, and guest options.
-- **`"guest"`** - User chose "Continue as Guest".
-Sees Login/Sign Up buttons above the DAW (no presets).
+- **`"guest"`** - Default state (no token).
+Sees Login/Sign Up buttons above the DAW.
+Limited features (no presets, no AI kick gen).
 - **`"member"`** - Logged in or registered.
-Sees the DAW with presets and logout button below.
+Sees the DAW with presets, AI kick gen, and logout button below.

-1. `AuthProvider` wraps the app and provides auth context (`userStatus`, `login`, `register`, `logout`, `continueAsGuest`)
+1. `AuthProvider` wraps the app and provides auth context (`userStatus`, `login`, `register`, `logout`)
-2. On mount, if tokens exist in `localStorage`, status initializes to `"member"` (skips welcome screen)
+2. On mount, if tokens exist in `localStorage`, status initializes to `"member"`; otherwise `"guest"`
-3. Otherwise, status is `"unknown"` and the welcome screen is shown
-4. The DAW component is always mounted (hidden) for eager loading of audio samples
+3. The app loads directly into the DAW with the loading overlay — no welcome screen gate
+4. Guest users can click Login/Sign Up buttons above the DAW, which shows the auth form (DAW hidden while form is open)
+5. On successful login, the auth form auto-closes and the DAW appears as member
-5. Logging out resets status to `"unknown"`, returning to the welcome screen
+6. Logging out resets status to `"guest"`, returning to guest mode with presets reset

 ## Audio Architecture